keatonm-20/Azure-Network-Diagram/README.md

 - Assigned Public IP addresses to each machine for remote access
 - Applied Network Security Groups (NSGs) to control inbound/outbound traffic rules
 - Attached managed OS disks to each VM for persistent storage
-- Established bidirectional connectivity between the server and both client nodes through the virtual network
+- Established bidirectional connectivity between the server and client nodes through the virtual network

 ### Skills Demonstrated
 - Azure Virtual Machine provisioning